-Mother’s regularly say ‘if there was ever a fire in the house the two things, they’d save is the children and the photos’ – the irreplaceable.
+Mums regularly say if there was ever a fire in the house the two things, they’d save is the children and the photos – the irreplaceable.

 You’ll never be so glad and grateful for taking up this wonderful hobby as when you find a photo you completely forgot about.
 That rush of nostalgia fills your head with instant memories connected to the picture in a way that nothing else compares.

-Think of another hobby that can fill your heart with emotion quicker than you can blink – we’ll wait…
+Think of another hobby that can fill your heart with emotion quicker than you can blink – I’ll wait…

 If you believe photography is an addiction (a good one), then you’ll agree it can spiral into other things.

-Family will regularly pawn you out as the ‘family photographer’ and nominate you for every camera-worthy occasion.
-You’ll never be allowed to attend weddings, as a guest, without your camera.
-There’ll be the regular ‘would you mind just taking a few quick shots?’ at every birthday or christening you attend.
+The family will regularly pawn you out as the ‘family photographer’ and nominate you for every camera-worthy occasion.
+You may never be allowed to attend weddings, as a guest, without your camera.

 …if you want to enjoy yourself, leave your camera at home!